 **About your first math class We do not recommend Math 53 or Math 54 as your first math class at Berkeley, even if you received a score of 5 on the BC Calc exam or you took single-variable calculus courses at a community college.
 Berkeley Math is very rigorous and theoretical, and many students who choose to skip Math 1B will suffer in Math 53 or 54.
 Chemical Engineering majors, in particular, shouldn’t skip ahead.

 If you want to take additional courses, consider choosing a breadth elective from one of these lists:

 - or a course that satisfies the American Cultures requirement

-During the first five weeks of the semester, you may petition to drop a class if you find your load is too heavy (minimum required is 13 units).
+During the first four weeks of the semester, you may petition to drop a class if you find your load is too heavy (minimum required is 13 units).
 You must obtain staff adviser approval to drop a class before you stop attending.

 Advanced Placement, Transfer, and Other Exam Credit

 Students who have AP, transfer, or other exam credit may be eligible to take more advanced courses.
 See our Exam Credit Info page for information about units received and possible requirements satisfied.
 If you don't know your exam score, estimate it and select your classes accordingly.
 If your estimated score is incorrect, you may need to add or drop a class later, with your adviser's approval.

 If you have transfer credit from a community college or another university and you want to know if it will satisfy a course requirement: